Crocoblock/jetformbuilder/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/jetformbuilder)

 == Changelog ==

+**3.5.6**
+- ADD: Bricks builder ajax popup compatibility
+- ADD: Added aria-label to hidden input in advanced choices block for better accessibility
+- FIX: CSV export now correctly includes fields with capital letters in their names
+- FIX: Corrected ifEmpty filter behavior - now returns the default value only for empty fields and includes an isNaN check
+- FIX: Missing render states after form import
+- FIX: Insert/Update Term action no longer updates the term slug when only the name is changed
+- FIX: Update User action correctly extract user_id and add helper text in user-compare-password property

 **3.5.5**
 - FIX: Register User action password validation for GATEWAY.SUCCESS,GATEWAY.FAILED events